 UWC ISAK Japan will be forever grateful to the school’s 100 founding donors who have all played an instrumental role in creating the first full-boarding international high school in Japan.
 Thanks to the generosity of these leaders, motivated students from around the world will gain the skills necessary to become catalysts for positive change.

->

-> School Co-Founder & Representative Founder, CEO, Asuka Asset Management Co., Ltd.
+School Co-Founder & Representative Founder, Chairman of Asuka Holdings Inc.

->

-> Why is someone like me, who has been in the investment business for the last twenty years, now setting up an international school?
+Why is someone like me, who has been in the investment business for the last twenty years, now setting up an international school?
 It is because through the experience of investing in businesses in Japan and throughout Asia, I realized that what matters the most at the end of the day is responsible leadership.
 What the world needs most is ambitious and competent leaders who can be catalysts for economic growth and political progress.
 I became convinced that our best hope for the emergence of this type of leader lies in providing young people with a challenging academic and experience-based education that will teach them about the world and what they can do to improve it.
 This conviction grew so strong that I could no longer ignore or resist it.

 School Founder, Chair of Board

 I first started wondering about an “ideal education” over twenty years ago, when I was in ninth grade.
 At the time, I was enrolled in one of Japan’s most prestigious schools, which sent over 100 students to Japan’s top university every year.